wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vs-azure-tools-optimizing-azure-code-in-visual-studio.md

 // read/write access to the container for 10 hours.
 blobPermissions.SharedAccessPolicies.Add("mypolicy", new SharedAccessBlobPolicy()
 {
-   // To ensure SAS is valid immediately, don’t set start time.
+   // To ensure SAS is valid immediately, don't set start time.
    // This way, you can avoid failures caused by small clock differences.
    SharedAccessExpiryTime = DateTime.UtcNow.AddHours(10),
    Permissions = SharedAccessBlobPermissions.Write |